hydrobeam/website/content/tech/emacs_setup.md

 `init.el` contains your `doom!` block, which is how you'll be configuring which packages/modules Doom installs.
 To get an overview of how to work with it, here's the [relevant section](https://github.com/doomemacs/doomemacs/blob/develop/docs/getting_started.org#modules) in the docs about modules.

-Each module has built-in documentation that you can easily by typing `K` with your cursor over the module.
+Each module has built-in documentation that you can easily view by typing `K` with your cursor over the module.
 As of the time of writing, the docs are still a work in progress, but you can still find helpful information about module flags and packages that a module installs.

 <img src="/img/module_docs.jpg" alt="module-docs" style="zoom:200%;" />